 March 30 @ 2:00 pm - 3:00 pm

-Join us on Tuesday, March 30th at 2pm (EST) for the webinar – “Innovate your Makerspace!
+On Tuesday, March 30th at 2pm (EST) we held the webinar – “Innovate your Makerspace!
 Robotics STEAM Activities to Engage Young Learners“

 As we look ahead to summer and in-person schooling next year, educators are looking for ways to enrich learning and help students recover from learning loss.
 Makerspaces provide a model for engaging summer programs and innovative in-school activities involving hands-on building, engineering, and design.
 The makerspace philosophy is a perfect expression of the “playground” approach to technology in education.

 The KIBO Robot, with its emphasis on building, decorating, and imaginative transformation, is a perfect fit for makerspaces – or for makerspace-inspired activities in the classroom.
 Hear from our guests, both experienced makerspace educators and technology integrators, as they share examples of activities and projects with KIBO for makerspaces and classrooms, for school-day learning and for summer and out-of-school-time programs.